navikt/eessi-pensjon-saksbehandling-ui/README.md

 EESSI Pensjon Saksbehandling UI
 ===============================

-This is the ESSI Pensjon web application for saksbehandlers, developed in [ReactJS](//reactjs.org).
+This is the EESSI Pensjon web application for saksbehandlers, developed in [ReactJS](//reactjs.org).

 ## TL;DR